 After their first spring feed, roses will benefit from being fed every month, while shrubs and hedges shouldn’t need to be fed again until late winter, or next spring.
 For more tips on choosing a fertiliser, have a read of this article from best4hedging.
 Or you can browse a range of different fertilisers on Amazon.

 14. Wait until daffodils and tulips have finished flowering and dried out completely before cutting them back

 After daffodils and tulips have finished flowering (usually six to eight weeks after they first appeared, which can be as early as January!), it’s important not to cut them back straight away if you want them to produce blooms next year.

 While it’s okay to remove the flower head, it’s best to wait until the leaves turn yellow and/ or dry out, before pruning the plant itself.
-It’s at this point that the nutrients (which would have gone into seed production), will have moved back down into the bulb where they will be stored ready for next year.
-During this time, between the end of flowering and the plant drying out, you can also feed bulbs with an all purpose fertiliser, to help them store as many nutrients as possible.
+It’s at this point that the nutrients (which would otherwise have gone into seed production), will have moved back down into the bulb where they will be stored ready for next year.
+During the time between the end of flowering and the plant drying out, you can also feed bulbs with an all purpose fertiliser, to help them store as many nutrients as possible.